tikv/rfcs/text/2019-08-21-supported-platforms.md

 Supporting a large variety of architectures, CPU features, and operating systems is difficult and places a large burden on the release and testing process.
-Clearly defining what must be be tested gives our team the ability to focus our efforts, while still inviting others to help us improve support.
+Clearly defining what must be tested gives our team the ability to focus our efforts, while still inviting others to help us improve support.

 For production deployments, our recommendations (Tier 1) remain the same, and